'Londongrad': UK's tough balancing act on Russian sanctions | DW | 15.02.2022

 A report for the Center for American Progress think tank, which is close to the Biden administration, urged setting up a "US-UK joint counter-kleptocracy working group to prod stronger action from the UK government."

 However, the study's author warned that "uprooting Kremlin-linked oligarchs will be a challenge given the close ties between Russian money and the United Kingdom's ruling Conservative Party, the press, and its real estate and financial industry."
-The analysis reflects the US government's frustration that London is not doing more to combat Russian money laundering.
+The analysis reflects Washington's frustration that London is not doing more to combat Russian money laundering.

 Roman Abramovich, owner of the Chelsea football club since 2003, has had a significant influence in the UK